Directory bookmarks with Zsh

 bindkey '@@' vbe-insert-bookmark

-In combination with the autocd option and completion, it is quite easy to jump to a bookmarked directory.
+Combined with the autocd option and completion, jumping to a bookmarked directory becomes effortless.